daixiang0/gci/README.md

 - blank: Put blank imports together in a separate group
 - dot: Put dot imports together in a separate group
 - alias: Put alias imports together in a separate group
+- localmodule: Put imports from local packages in a separate group

-The priority is standard > default > custom > blank > dot > alias, all sections sort alphabetically inside.
+The priority is standard > default > custom > blank > dot > alias > localmodule, all sections sort alphabetically inside.
 By default, blank , dot and alias sections are not used and the corresponding lines end up in the other groups.

 All import blocks use one TAB(`\t`) as Indent.